zhenkewu/CFRL/JOSS/paper.md

                                             actions=actions_test, policy=agent)
 ```

-The estimated value is $7.358$ and CF metric is $0.042$, which indicates our policy is close to being perfectly counterfactually fair.
-Indeed, the CF metric should be exactly 0 if we know the true dynamics of the environment of interest; the reason why it is not exactly 0 here is because we need to estimate the dynamics of the environment of interest during preprocessing, which can introduce finite-sample errors.
+The estimated value is $7.358$ and the CF metric is $0.042$, which indicates our policy is close to being perfectly counterfactually fair.
+Indeed, the CF metric should be exactly 0 if we know the true dynamics of the environment of interest; the reason why it is not exactly 0 here is that we need to estimate the dynamics of the environment of interest during preprocessing, which can introduce finite-sample errors.

 #### Comparisons Against Baseline Methods